SkrtSkrtSkrtttt/LazySusanCabinet-/README.md

 - CNC Router (for cabinet fabrication)
 - Arduino C / Embedded C (for firmware)

+## Code Overview

+The firmware allows users to control the rotation of each shelf by sending serial commands (integers 0–4 for the top shelf, 6–10 for the bottom).
+A reset command (11) returns the shelves to their original positions.

 ## Budget Breakdown

 | Component         | Estimated Cost |